Skip to main content

 Sergio Uribe: Riga Stradins University, Latvia/ Austral University of Chile, Chile

-The Editors of BMC Oral Health welcome submissions to our Collection Artificial Intelligence: Applications in Dentistry.
+The Editors of BMC Oral Health have published this Collection on Artificial Intelligence: Applications in Dentistry.
 The applications of AI in dental sciences vary from dental emergencies to the differential diagnosis of orofacial pain, dental caries, and periodontal diseases, radiographic interpretations, and analysis of facial growth.
 However, despite the recognized need for artificial intelligence, implementing these systems has been minimal and slow.
 In this special Collection, we welcome papers related to the possible applications of AI in dental diagnosis and treatment.

 Meet the Guest Editors